timlant/Health-Observatory-Onboarding/README.md

 # Health-Observatory-Onboarding
+How do changes work?

-Instructions for new employess to go through initial trainings and download software
+Instructions for new Health Observatory staff for initial trainings and download software